chrisjbryant/errant/readme.md

 A fairly common POS tagger error concerns nouns that look like adjectives; e.g. [*musical* -> *musicals*].
 These are handled by a separate rule that also makes use of fine PTB-style POS tags.

-* There is exactly on token on both sides of the edit, both tokens have the same lemma, the original token is ADJ and the corrected token is a plural noun (NNS).
+* There is exactly one token on both sides of the edit, both tokens have the same lemma, the original token is ADJ and the corrected token is a plural noun (NNS).

-This rule was only found to be effective in the singular to plural direction and not the other way around.
+This second rule was only found to be effective in the singular to plural direction and not the other way around.

 ### Noun Possessive: NOUN:POSS